avrbanac/Inanis/src/main/resources/KnowHow.md

 When adding VBO with texture coords to VAO, texture coords need to be in the same order as positions in the index buffer.

+## Uniform variables

+Model data in VAO is not the only possible input to vertex shader.
+If some information needs to be changed like position of certain entity or lightning.., it would be impractical to change VAO.
+That's where uniform variables come into play.
+Those are the variables in shader program which can be set in java program.

+## Transformation matrix

+If the same object is located (rendered) multiple times on screen, obviously there is no need to have multiple copies of the same object in VAO.
+For object there are 3 important details that define how it will be
+rendered:
+* position (xyz) - translation from original position
+* rotation (around each of x,y,z axes) - Euler rotations
+* scale (factor)

+Together those values are known as transformations and they are usually provided via 4x4 matrix (transformation matrix).

+One interesting detail is that transformation matrix does not count in the view point from which the scene is looked upon.
+For example if position is changed by decreasing Z component, nothing happens with only transformation matrix in effect.

+## Projection matrix

+This matrix will take in consideration camera and point of view to make scene look more realistic.
+This gives wider view of objects in the distance and makes them look smaller.

+Some variables need to be set for this matrix to work properly:
+* FOV (field of view)
+* far plane distance (how far into the distance can be seen)
+* near plane distance

+**NOTE**: projection matrix needs to be set only once, it does not change like translationMatrix.

+## View matrix (camera)

+There is no spoon!!!
+No really, there is no camera in OpenGL.
+If "camera" moves right, in fact, all entities rendered in scene are moving left.
+We just simulate existence of the camera.
+This is done using view matrix.